 Further, in certain jurisdictions in which we operate, legislation has been adopted that requires our non-resident alien employees working in such jurisdictions to earn the same wages as similarly situated residents or citizens of such jurisdiction.
 In jurisdictions where this is required, the compensation expenses for our non-resident alien employees would adversely impact our results of operations.
+For example, recently, the minimum wages for certain work permit holders in the United Kingdom have been revised upwards, thereby increasing the cost of conducting business in that jurisdiction.

 Additionally, wage increases in India may prevent us from sustaining this competitive advantage and may negatively affect our profit margins.
 We have historically experienced significant competition for employees from large multinational companies that have established and continue to establish offshore operations in India, as well as from companies within India.
-This competition has led to wage pressures in attracting and retaining employees, and these wage pressures have led to a situation where wages in India are increasing at a faster rate than the United States, which could result in increased costs for companies seeking to employ technology professionals in India, particularly project managers and other mid-level professionals.
+This competition has led to wage pressures in attracting and retaining employees, and these wage pressures have led to a situation where wages in India are increasing at a faster rate than in the United States, which could result in increased costs for companies seeking to employ technology professionals in India, particularly project managers and other mid-level professionals.
 We may need to increase our employee compensation more rapidly than in the past to remain competitive with other employers, or seek to recruit in other low labor cost jurisdictions to keep our wage costs low.
 For example, we established a long term retention bonus policy for our senior executives and employees.
 Under this policy, certain senior executives and employees will be entitled to a yearly cash bonus upon their continued employment with us based upon seniority, their role in the company and their performance.
 Typically, we undertake an annual compensation review, and, pursuant to such review, the average salaries of our employees have increased significantly.
 Any compensation increases in the future may result in a material adverse effect on our business, results of operations and financial condition.